This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 I was terrified to start my own blog.
-Now I am CEO of my own company.
+Now I am self-employed and the CEO of my own company.

 So stop making excuses.
-Leap in, allow yourself to feel uncomfortable.
+Leap in and allow yourself to feel uncomfortable.
 You’ll be surprised by how much that pushes you to grow.

 All around, having a way to measure your progress and accomplish things along the way is a great tool in helping you stop making excuses and feeling defeated.